Phosphoenix/ViperBoxInterface/README.md

 ### Gain settings

 > [!WARNING]
-> To correctly view the voltage levels in Open Ephys, the following scaling and offset numbers need to be supplied to the Ephys Socket in Open ephys:
+> To correctly view the voltage levels in Open Ephys, the following scaling and offset numbers need to be supplied to the Ephys Socket in Open ephys.

 | Gain | Scale | Offset |
 | ---- | ----- | ------ |